Our Three Streams of Impact

 -

-We wish to involve all members of the community - from children to elders - and harness our collective energy into positive action, reviving the ancient practice of caring for our rivers.
+Community involvement is at the heart of our work.
+We seek to involve all members of the community - from children to elders - and harness our collective energy into positive action, reviving the ancient practice of river guardianship.

 -